-- you want to do, feel enthusiastic about and can evidence needs to be done - you've already discussed with, and sought buy in from, others who will need to be involved e.g. colleagues, your team, line manager, service heads and relevant others - contributes to local or national strategy and priorities.
-We are particularly interested in projects that - o address health inequalities, - o support new models of AHP service delivery including in primary care, - o support the AHP contribution to the renewal and recovery agenda across health and care - is team, service, organisation or region wide.
-We'll also consider national projects - can be achieved over 10 to 12 months - is innovative, is about change and development and/or building on learning, not simply a continuation or expansion of existing service delivery
+- you want to do, feel enthusiastic about and can evidence needs to be done - you've already discussed with, and sought buy in from, others who will need to be involved e.g. colleagues, your team, line manager, service heads and relevant others - is team, service, organisation or region wide.
+We'll also consider national projects - can be achieved over 10 to 12 months - is innovative, is about change and development and/or building on learning, not simply a continuation or expansion of existing service delivery - contributes to local or national strategy and priorities.
+This year we are particularly interested in projects that support the Allied Health Professions contribution to the Scottish Public Health agenda and which may relate to one of the four broad areas of Public Health or one of the Public Health Priorities for Scotland.
+See question below for more information about Public Health related projects.